danieljcollins/auction_site_prototype/README.txt

 Directory Structure for site:

 auction
-    auction/uploads - where user uploads go
+	base directory/ - where html and css are located /uploads/ - where user uploads go
-    auction/pictures - where pictures for decorating site go (not currently used) auction/scripts - where javascript files go (might become home for php scripts eventually) auction/ - where php scripts currently live auction/ - where html and css are auction/db_password.php - define $user and $pass as your MySQL/MariaDB user name and password in a simple php file
+    /pictures/ - where pictures for decorating the site go (not currently used) /js/ - where javascript files go
+    /php/ - where php scripts currently live /php/db_password.php - define $user and $pass as your MySQL/MariaDB user name and password in a simple php file

 Site Functionality: